Indian Ocean: Rivers

 The Indian Ocean drainage basin covers 21100000 km2, virtually identical to that of the Pacific Ocean and half that of the Atlantic basin, or 30% of its ocean surface (compared to 15% for the Pacific).
 The Indian Ocean drainage basin is divided into roughly 800 individual basins, half that of the Pacific, of which 50% are located in Asia, 30% in Africa, and 20% in Australasia.
 The rivers of the Indian Ocean are shorter on average (740 km) than those of the other major oceans.
 The largest rivers are (order 5) the Zambezi, Ganges-Brahmaputra, Indus, Jubba, and Murray rivers and (order 4) the Shatt al-Arab, Wadi Ad Dawasir (a dried-out river system on the Arabian Peninsula) and Limpopo rivers.
 After the breakup of East Gondwana and the formation of the Himalayas, the Ganges-Brahmaputra rivers flow into the world's largest delta known as the Bengal delta or Sunderbans.

 Marginal seas

 Marginal seas, gulfs, bays and straits of the Indian Ocean include:

 Along the east coast of Africa, the Mozambique Channel separates Madagascar from mainland Africa, while the Sea of Zanj is located north of Madagascar.

 On the northern coast of the Arabian Sea, Gulf of Aden is connected to the Red Sea by the strait of Bab-el-Mandeb.
 In the Gulf of Aden, the Gulf of Tadjoura is located in Djibouti and the Guardafui Channel separates Socotra island from the Horn of Africa.
 The northern end of the Red Sea terminates in the Gulf of Aqaba and Gulf of Suez.
 The Indian Ocean is artificially connected to the Mediterranean Sea without ship lock through the Suez Canal, which is accessible via the Red Sea.
 The Arabian Sea is connected to the Persian Gulf by the Gulf of Oman and the Strait of Hormuz.
-In the Persian Gulf, the Gulf of Bahrain separates Qatar from the Arabic Peninsula.
+In the Persian Gulf, the Gulf of Bahrain separates Qatar from the Arabian Peninsula.

 Along the west coast of India, the Gulf of Kutch and Gulf of Khambat are located in Gujarat in the northern end while the Laccadive Sea separates the Maldives from the southern tip of India.
 The Bay of Bengal is off the east coast of India.
-The Gulf of Mannar and the Palk Strait separates Sri Lanka from India, while the Adam's Bridge separates the two.
+The Gulf of Mannar and the Palk Strait separate Sri Lanka from India, while Adam's Bridge separates the two.
 The Andaman Sea is located between the Bay of Bengal and the Andaman Islands.

 In Indonesia, the so-called Indonesian Seaway is composed of the Malacca, Sunda and Torres Straits.

-The Gulf of Carpentaria of located on the Australian north coast while the Great Australian Bight constitutes a large part of its southern coast.
+The Gulf of Carpentaria is located on the Australian north coast while the Great Australian Bight constitutes a large part of its southern coast.